galiacheng/doc4azurewls/WebLogicOnAKS/SetupSimpleClusterManually/README.md

 [https://oracle.github.io/weblogic-kubernetes-operator/](https://oracle.github.io/weblogic-kubernetes-operator/).

 Kubernetes Operators use [Helm](https://helm.sh/) to manage Kubernetes applications.
-Create a file named `helm-grant-role.yaml` with the following content to grant the Helm service account with the cluster-admin role.
+We have created a file [.config/helm-grant-role.yaml](.config/helm-grant-role.yaml) with the following content to grant the Helm service account with the cluster-admin role.

-You can also get the configuration from [.config/helm-grant-role.yaml](.config/helm-grant-role.yaml).

 ```
 apiVersion: rbac.authorization.k8s.io/v1